Regular Model Checking Upside-Down: An Invariant-Based Approach: Dining philosophers with one left-handed philosopher

 \section{Dining philosophers with one left-handed philosopher}

 We sketch the formalization of the case in which the states of the forks are only ``free'' and ``busy''.
-Consider a RTS with $\Sigma = \set{\fork, \bork, \tilo, \hilo, \eilo}$.
-The state $\hilo$ represents a philosophers who already grabbed the first fork and waits for the second one.
+Consider an RTS with $\Sigma = \set{\fork, \bork, \tilo, \hilo, \eilo}$.
+The state $\hilo$ represents philosophers who already grabbed the first fork and wait for the second one.
 All other states are used as before.
-The philosopher at index $1$ takes first the fork at index $2$ and then the fork at index $n$, while any other philosopher $i > 1$ first takes the fork at index $i-1$ and then the fork at index $i+1$.
+The philosopher at index $1$ takes first the fork at index $2$ and then the fork at index $n$, while any other philosopher $i > 1$ first takes the fork at index $i-1$ and then the fork at index $i+1$ (modulo $n$).
+We modelled right-handed philosophers as taking the lower-index fork first as this looks like we are facing the philosopher.
+Naturally, the opposite choice of notation would not lead to substantial changes.
+For example, both reversing the direction and single-position cyclic shifts preserve regularity of languages.